pnnl/hexwatershed/paper.md

 * Hexagon DEM

-In Hexwatershed 1.0, the elevation of each hexagon is assigned by its location and high resolution tradition DEM due to data availability.
+In Hexwatershed 1.0, the elevation of each hexagon is extracted and assigned by its location from the high resolution tradition DEM.
+Advanced spatial resampling methods will be used in new versions.

 * Neighborhood definition

 In tradtional methods, the neighbors of a grid can be referred by moving its indices up and down.
-However, in an unstructured mesh such as hexagon grid, a specially designed index system is required.
+However, in unstructured grids such as hexagon grids, a specifically designed index system is required to manage neighborhood information.
 In HexWatershed 1.0, the neighborhood information of each hexagon is defined using the following steps:

     1. A global ID is assigned to each hexagon;
     2. Loop through each hexagon and find its neighbors using shared vertices and edges;
     3. Save the neighborhood information in a lookup table.

+This design is to consider a fully unstructured mesh which includes not only hexagon, but also pentagon and other polygons.

 * Depression filling

-To remove the local depression, aka, ``pit'', within the hexagon DEM, a depression filling algorithm was implemented based on the priority-flood algorithm, which is the first implementation of the priority-flood algorithm on a D6 grid [@Barnes2014].
+To remove the local depression within the hexagon DEM, a depression filling algorithm was implemented based on the priority-flood algorithm.
+This is also the first implementation of the priority-flood algorithm on a D6 connectivity grid [@Barnes2014].

 ![Illustration of the priority-flood depression filling on the hexagon mesh.](https://github.com/pnnl/hexwatershed/blob/master/algorithm/depression_filling.png?raw=true)